 The Russian Market is known as the best place in Phnom Penh for souvenirs and clothes shopping.
-I’m not much of a shopper but wanted to visit for the experience and perhaps find a few small gifts.
+I’m not much of a shopper but wanted to visit for the experience and find a few gifts.
 The market is popular among tourists, expatriates, and locals.

 For avid collectors, the Russian Market is a source of “objects d’art”.
 Local artisans showcase their work for tourists.
 Collectibles include wooden and stone carvings, silverware, and old Indochinese notes and coins.
-Gold and silversmiths inside the market make custom jewelry while shoppers watch and local artisans showcase their work at the market to attract tourists.
+Gold and silversmiths make custom jewelry while shoppers watch and local artisans showcase their work to attract tourists.
 Displays include newly made traditional handicrafts as well as older genuine antique carvings.

 I decided to have lunch at a restaurant near the market called Jars of Clay.
 It specializes in teas and coffee, iced drinks, pastries, and sandwiches.
 Eight young Cambodian women run the restaurant and 10% of the profits pay school fees for children as well as help widows and sick people in the community.

 Early tomorrow morning I take a boat to Siem Reap.
 The trip along the Mekong River is about 6 hours and I’m really looking forward to the experience!